-During the three months ended March 31, 2013 and 2012, we funded redemptions of \$2.6 million and \$2.5 million, respectively, pursuant to the terms of our share redemption program.
-In connection with the special distribution discussed above, on March 25, 2013, our board of directors amended and restated our share redemption program to reinstate the program effective for share redemption requests received on or after April 1, 2013, subject to the conditions and limitations described in the amended and restated share redemption program.
+During the six months ended June 30, 2013 and 2012, we funded redemptions of \$5.6 million and \$6.0 million, respectively, pursuant to the terms of our share redemption program.
+On March 25, 2013, our board of directors amended and restated our share redemption program to reinstate the program, effective for share redemption requests received on or after April 1, 2013, subject to the conditions and limitations described in the amended and restated share redemption program.
+Generally, funds available for redemption are limited to the amount of proceeds received from the Company's dividend reinvestment plan in the prior quarter.
+However, the Board has the discretion to redeem shares in excess of this amount if it determines there are sufficient available funds and it is appropriate to do so as long as the total amount redeemed does not exceed the amount required to redeem 10% of the Company's shares outstanding as of the same date in the prior calendar year.
+The Board determined to waive the limitation on the share redemption plan and fully honor all redemption requests received for the quarter ended June 30, 2013, which were in excess of the \$11.2 million received from the dividend reinvestment plan in the prior quarter.
 Please see Part II, Item 7.
 Management's Discussion and Analysis of Results of Operations and Financial Condition - Subsequent Events in our 2012 Annual Report for a description of the amended and restated share redemption program.

 Beginning with share redemption requests received on or after April 1, 2013, our share redemption price will be \$5.75 per share, which is 85% of our revised estimated per share NAV.
 The redemption price was determined by our board of directors in its sole discretion.
 This new share redemption price will apply to ordinary share redemption requests received on or after April 1, 2013, which, if redeemed, will be redeemed in July 2013.
 Shares redeemed in April 2013 pursuant to eligible redemption requests in connection with the death or disability of a stockholder that were received prior to April 1, 2013 were redeemed at the former redemption price of \$7.61 per share.
 Additionally, any shares that are redeemed pursuant to eligible redemption requests in connection with the death or disability of a stockholder that are received on or after April 1, 2013, will be redeemed at the new estimated per share NAV of \$6.75.
+In connection with the reopening of our share redemption program, we have recorded \$26.5 million in accounts payable and accrued expenses as of June 30, 2013 related to shares tendered for redemption and approved for redemption by the board of directors, but which were redeemed on July 1, 2013.